 There's an out-of-the-box option to import and export contacts as CSV files in your Google Contacts account (which is where your Gmail contacts live).
 However, this may not be the best solution if you need to constantly share contacts between your Google account and other business applications.

 Instead, you have some great alternatives that can be adjusted to your particular business processes.
 You can use in-app integrations - some CRMs and other contact management tools offer these with Google Contacts and other Google services.
-However, this may be only a one-way push and may not sync historical data as well as newly created data.
-In addition, the tools you’re already using might not offer this option.

 You can create a custom integration with GSuite in-house, but this doesn’t make sense for many organizations as it’s an expensive and time-consuming approach - especially for small businesses.